WE HAVE THE EXPERIENCE,EXPERTISE AND CREDENTIALS

 Business owners should always hire an experienced business valuation firm.
 Many sellers think they know the value, but in most cases it takes professionals to arrive at the fair market value for the business.
 It is not like valuing a home.
 This is too much like asking a mother how talented her child is.
 Also the firm you hire should also be objective.

 So to ensure that you set and get the best price when you’re selling a business, we recommend getting a business valuation done by a professional.
-Our valuation team has the following designations, (ASA), Accredited Senior Appraiser, (CBA), Certified Business Appraiser and (CVA), Certified Valuation Analyst along with a combined 20 years of experience.
+The valuation group of Lou Pereira at Merrimack Business Appraisers, LLC and Independent Business Appraiser, Wooda McNiven have the following designations between them, (ASA), Accredited Senior Appraiser, (CBA), Certified Business Appraiser and (CVA), Certified Valuation Analyst along with a combined 30 years of experience.

 A Business Valuator (or anyone valuating your business such as an accountant or M&A firm) will use a variety of business valuation methods to determine a fair price for your business, such as: